-In the first ASHA-sponsored systematic review of CILT, ASHA volunteers Leora Cherney, Janet Patterson, and I worked with National Center for Evidence-Based Practice in Communication Disorders (N-CEP) staff Tobi Frymark and Tracy Schooling and the Advisory Committee on Evidence-Based Practice to pilot a methodology for reviewing treatment studies that could be used for all ASHA systematic reviews (see sidebar on p.
-27).
+In the first ASHA-sponsored systematic review of CILT, ASHA volunteers Leora Cherney, Janet Patterson, and I worked with National Center for Evidence-Based Practice in Communication Disorders (N-CEP) staff Tobi Frymark and Tracy Schooling and the Advisory Committee on Evidence-Based Practice to pilot a methodology for reviewing treatment studies that could be used for all ASHA systematic reviews.
 In this review, we address a series of questions (2008) about the effects of CILT specifically and the intensity of aphasia treatment in general for improving language abilities, and maintaining those changes in individuals with acute and chronic aphasia.

 Unlike some systematic reviews (e.g., Cochrane Collaboration) in which the scope is limited to prospective randomized controlled trials, ASHA systematic reviews encompass all studies investigating the intended topic, regardless of study design.
 Ultimately, 10 studies that examined the effects of CILT or that directly compared effects of higher- and lower-intensity aphasia treatment schedules were identified for review.
 Committee members evaluated those studies for methodologic quality and calculated treatment effect sizes based upon measures of language impairments and communication activity/participation.